top of page

 • yogurt, fruit, and nuts for breakfast or snacks

-For a complete weekly guide, explore the 7-Day Mediterranean Diet Meal Plan, which shows how these recipes can be combined into balanced, satisfying meals.
+For a complete weekly guide, explore the 7-Day Mediterranean Diet Meal Plan for a simple, balanced week of meals which shows how these recipes can be combined into balanced, satisfying meals.

 If you enjoy Mediterranean-style cooking, try these reader favorites next: